by Debbie “The Rat Lady” Ducommun

 bite….
 Clavamox dose same as

-in other mammals—13.75 mg/kg PO BID.”
+in other mammals—13.75 mg/kg

 doxycycline

-related to tetracycline but is absorbed better and does not bind to minerals as
+Doxycycline is related to tetracycline but is absorbed better and does

-against Mycoplasma in rats, but is not good for much else.
-It is
+tends to work well against Mycoplasma in rats, but in rats is not good

-bacteriostatic.
-This is the second
+This is the second antibiotic I recommend trying for respiratory

-antibiotic I recommend trying for respiratory symptoms in rats after
+symptoms in rats after amoxicillin.

-should not be used in pregnant or nursing moms.
-It can increase the side effects of digoxin
+nursing moms.
+It can increase the

-, so enrofloxacin is better for rats on digoxin.
+side effects of digoxin, so enrofloxacin is better for rats on digoxin.

 The most common brand prescribed by vets is Vibramycin, a flavored